 Loud Bang When Furnace Starts

-The other issue, stretching and contracting air ducts, is a common noise complaint for homeowners with metal ducts.
-If your system is making the loud boom and it is caused by your air ducts, it could be a symptom of undersized ducts, blocked vents, or a clogged air filter.
-Stevenson Service Experts is happy to come out to diagnose your issue and get your home back in working order.
-Additionally, this will also provide improved comfort as well.
+The other trouble, stretching and contracting air ducts, is a typical noise complaint for homeowners with metal ducts.
+If your equipment is making the loud boom and it is caused by your air ducts, it could be a symptom of undersized ducts, blocked vents, or a clogged air filter.
+Stevenson Service Experts is happy to come out to diagnose your problem and get your home back to order.
+Ultimately, this will also provide improved comfort as well.

 If you hear a high-pitched disturbance, it could be the blower motor is malfunctioning, the shaft bearings are in need of oil, or an issue with the blower belt.
-A seasonal heating tune-up will help find these issues before they become serious problems so make sure you call us at 937-503-7896 and we’ll make sure your heating system is ready to keep you safe and comfortable all winter long.
+A seasonal heating tune-up will help catch these issues before they become serious problems so make sure you call us at 937-503-7896 and we’ll make sure your heating system is ready to keep you safe and warm all winter long.